Frequently Asked Questions about Certification

 Q: How do I apply for my certificate once I have completed my approved educator preparation program?

 A: Complete instructions for applying for certification at program completion can be found here.

 Q: How will I receive my certificate once GaPSC issues it?

 A: Your certificate, once issued by GaPSC, will be sent to your MyPSC account, from which you may print an official copy.

 Q: What if I want to teach in another state after I am certified in Georgia?

 Many states require, as part of their application packet, some type of College or Institutional Verification form, which must be completed by the certification official from the institution where the out-of-state program was completed.
-If you completed an approved educator preparation program at Valdosta State University and are required to submit a similar form(s) as part of your out-of-state application for certification in another state, you may forward the form(s) to the Dewar College of Education and Human Services’ Educator Certification Office, Attn: Certification Officer, 1500 N. Patterson Street, Valdosta, GA 31698, for completion.
+If you completed an approved educator preparation program at Valdosta State University and are required to submit a similar form(s) as part of your out-of-state application for certification in another state, you may forward the form(s) to the Dewar College of Education and Human Services’ Professional Education Services, Attn: Certification, 1500 N. Patterson Street, Valdosta, GA 31698, for completion.